Theme from S-Express

 "Theme from S-Express" is an acid house song by British electronic dance music group S'Express, from their debut studio album, Original Soundtrack (1989), written and produced by Mark Moore and Pascal Gabriel.
-One of the landmarks of early acid house and late 1980s sampling culture, the single became an instant hit upon its release in April 1988, peaking at number one on the UK Singles Chart for two weeks.
-It fared less well in the United States, only reaching number 91 on the Billboard Hot 100, but reaching number one on the Billboard Hot Dance Club Play chart.
-It peaked at number 11 in Australia and number two in West Germany, France and the Netherlands.
+One of the landmarks of early acid house and late 1980s sampling culture, the single was released by Rhythm King and Capitol, and became a hit upon its release in April 1988, peaking at number one on the UK Singles Chart for two weeks.
+It also topped the charts in Belgium, Greece, Luxembourg and Switzerland.
+In the United States, it reached number 91 on the Billboard Hot 100 and number one on the Billboard Dance Club Play chart.
+"Theme from S-Express" additionally peaked at number 11 in Australia and number two in West Germany, France and the Netherlands.

 Production

 The song samples liberally from many other works, including heavy usage of Rose Royce's "Is It Love You're After", and TZ's "I Got the Hots for You", which provided the song's campy hook.
-The song made prominent use of the line "Drop that ghetto blaster" from the song "Tales of Taboo" by Karen Finley.
+The song used the line "Drop that ghetto blaster" prominently from the song "Tales of Taboo" by Karen Finley.
 The hi-hat is sampled from an aerosol spray.
 The track's "S express" refrain makes reference to the 42nd Street Shuttle, a line on the New York City Subway.
 The train sample used is of an InterCity 125.
 The cover artwork features a cutaway drawing of a British Rail Class 56, a contemporary freight locomotive.
 For the North American release, some spoken word samples had to be removed due to licensing issues, and were recreated by unnamed voice artists.
 The female vocalist is Michel'le.